 2. Quicker placement

+While retained recruitment isn’t necessarily faster, especially if a lot of searching and approaching inactive candidates is involved, the recruiter’s focus can often accelerate timescales.
 In management consultancy this means someone joining a firm sooner and therefore earning fees quicker.

-3. Less client time
+3. Less client time expended unproductively

 4. Better rebate or guarantee period

 Conventional wisdom is that “agency” or “contingency” recruitment is always a lower fee than retained recruitment.
-The many advantages of retained recruitment suggest that this is not inevitably true
+The many advantages of retained recruitment suggest that this is not inevitably true.